Bergdoltm/Propaganda-in-Zollman-Models/README.md

 I developed this work by expanding her code, and, as such, this code reflects the same structure and includes some of the same basic methods as hers.
 I try to call these out with in-line comments.

 The code was initially adapted to reproduce the results of Weatherall, O'Connor, and Bruner 2018.
-That code is not in this repository, but I am happy to send it if you contact me at: mhbergdolt@gmail.com
+The code for the reproduced results is not in this repository, but I am happy to send it if you contact me at: mhbergdolt@gmail.com

 # Currently, this code has the following capabilities:
 1. Propaganda similar to the Weatherall et. al model, but using a beta approximation rather than discrete Bayesian inference: